gitkitjs/gitkitjs/static/files/guide/static-files.md

 The built-in prism.js highlighter is configured for a limited number of languages, and a dark themed stylesheet.
 The list of languages appears in the comment at the top of [/prism.js](https://github.com/gitkitjs/gitkitjs/blob/main/static/prism.js)

-Here is an example of a yaml code block from [/blog/hello-gitkitjs](/blog/hello-gitkitjs).
+Here is an example of a yaml codeblock from [/blog/hello-gitkitjs](/blog/hello-gitkitjs).

 ```yaml
 title: Hello gitkitjs